Allegan Co.: Memorial Day parades/services

 For more information, call Michelle Timmer at (269) 751-8513.

 The Douglas parade will start at 9 am, following the 8 a.m.
 Saugatuck parade.

 The parade will line up on North Maple Street (at the park entrance) between 9:30 a.m. and 10 a.m.
-The Fennville High School Marching Band will participate under the direction of Mr. Paul Andrews, playing the Star-Spangled Banner at 10 a.m. sharp.
-Pack 3025 and Boy Scout Troop 45 will lead the flag-raising ceremony in front of Veterans Memorial Park on North Maple Street.
+The Fennville High School Marching Band will play the Star Spangled Banner at 10 a.m.
+Boy Scout Troop 45 and Pack 3045 will lead the flag raising ceremony in front of Veterans Memorial Park on North Maple Street.

 Hopkins Township will conduct a Memorial Day Service at Maplewood Cemetery at 10 a.m., rain or shine.
 Participants will include the Hopkins High School band, Hopkins FFA members, Boy Scouts, VFW members and Sons of Union Civil War Veterans, the Hopkins Sooy Family will perform; the ceremony’s keynote speaker is TBA.

 For more information, call Mark Evans at firstname.lastname@example.org or (269) 793-3184.”

 The parade will begin at 10 a.m.; lineup begins at 9:30 a.m. at the high school parking lot.
 Veterans are encouraged to participate in the parade.

 The parade will end at Geib Memorial Park where a ceremony will begin immediately following the parade.
 For more information, contact (269) 366-0431.